AhmadMoussa/Neural-Color-Spaces-Generation-and-Extraction-of-Color-Palettes-with-Adversarial-VAEs/README.md

 The process of creating a meaningful and perceptually pleasing color palette is an incredibly difficult task for the inexperienced practitioner.
 In this paper we show that the Variational Auto Encoder can be a powerful creative tool for the generation of novel color palettes as well as their extraction from visual mediums.
 Our proposed model is capable of extracting meaningful color palettes from images, and simultaneously learns an internal representation which allows for the sampling of novel color palettes without any additional input.

 ### Notes
+- There are two notebooks, one for the vanilla VAE and another the VAE-GAN
 - The VAE, as well as the VAE-GAN can be trained in a couple of hours on Google Colab
 - Pre-trained model weights can be found in the .ZIP file named 'Pre-trained-model-weights.zip'
-- Keras with Tensorflow 1.X was used
+- Keras with Tensorflow 1.X was used for training the VAE-GAN
 ```python
 %tensorflow_version 1.x
 import tensorflow as tf